LincaMarius/ISAP-1_Block_Diagram/README.md

 These flags can be tested individually or grouped, for this system I will use a selector for flags, so only one condition is tested at a time.

-The Block Diagram of the ISAP-1 cpmputer that also has the Flags Register is shown in figure 9
+The Block Diagram of the ISAP-1 computer that also has the Flags Register is shown in figure 9

 ![ Figure 9 ](/Pictures/Figure9.png)